gys0821/20252R0136COSE36203/README.md

 ### 1. DataPreprocessing.ipynb
 A notebook for preprocessing the dataset.
 It includes tasks such as missing value handling, label encoding, and data splitting for model training.

-*Note: If not running on Google Colab, please comment out the `drive mount` code at the top.*
+*Note: If your grading environment is not Google Colab or you are not using Google Drive, please comment out the `drive mount` setup at the top.
+If you need to use mount, please uncomment it.*

 ### 2. ModelTraining.ipynb
 A notebook for training the model using the preprocessed data.
 It includes hyperparameter optimization using **Optuna**.